royalgraphx/DarwinKVM/docs/_infocenter/02-GPUSupport/01-AMD.md

 | --- | --- | --- | --- |
 | FirePro W7000 | Yosemite (10.10) | Monterey (12) |  |

-# Unsupported GPU's
+# Unsupported GPUs

+## Older AMD GPU's and Non-mentioned Cards

 {: .important }
-While there are other GPU's that are supported up to Monterey and Big Sur, this guide focuses on the latest macOS, and unfortunately these cards below and others not mentioned, will not work in this guide without the user doing more manual modification, even as far as flashing custom VBIOS' which is out of the scope of this guide.
+While there are other GPU's that are supported, unfortunately cards not mentioned, will not work in this guide without the user doing more manual modification, even as far as flashing custom VBIOS' which is out of the scope of this guide.
+This is due to older AMD cards potentially not having UEFI, thus GPU Passthrough via VFIO is not viable.
+Solutions like adding UEFI GOP to ROMs of older AMD GPU's are also out of the scope of the guide, but no discouragement is in order, it may work!
+If tested, these cards can be added to the support table once confirmed working.

 ## Navi 2X and Navi 3X

 {: .note }
 While Navi 21, 22 and Navi 23 are supported, Navi 24 and Navi 3X based graphic cards are not at the time of writing.
 No guarantee can be made for future support.
+No Steam Deck for u.

 | Card | Initial Support | Latest Support | Notes |
 | --- | --- | --- | --- |